Man page of PCAP-TSTAMP

 In addition, packets time-stamped by different cores might be time-stamped in one order and added to the queue of packets for libpcap to read in another order, so time stamps might not be monotonically increasing.

 Some capture devices on some platforms can provide time stamps for packets; those time stamps are usually high-resolution time stamps, and are usually applied to the packet when the first or last bit of the packet arrives, and are thus more accurate than time stamps provided by the host operating system.
 Those time stamps might not, however, be synchronized with the host operating system's clock, so that, for example, the time stamp of a packet might not correspond to the time stamp of an event on the host triggered by the arrival of that packet.
+If they are synchronized with the host operating system's clock, some of the issues listed above with time stamps supplied by the host operating system may also apply to time stamps supplied by the capture device.

 Depending on the capture device and the software on the host, libpcap might allow different types of time stamp to be used.
 The pcap_list_tstamp_types(3PCAP) routine provides, for a packet capture handle created by pcap_create(3PCAP) but not yet activated by pcap_activate(3PCAP), a list of time stamp types supported by the capture device for that handle.
 The list might be empty, in which case no choice of time stamp type is offered for that capture device.
 If the list is not empty, the pcap_set_tstamp_type(3PCAP) routine can be used after a pcap_create() call and before a pcap_activate() call to specify the type of time stamp to be used on the device.
 The time stamp types are listed here; the first value is the #define to use in code, the second value is the value returned by pcap_tstamp_type_val_to_name(3PCAP) and accepted by pcap_tstamp_type_name_to_val(3PCAP).